solarus-games/solarus-alttp-pack/readme.md

 # Zelda ALTTP resource pack for Solarus

-This repository provides musics, sounds, tilesets and sprites from Legend of Zelda: A Link to the Past for the
+This repository provides musics, sounds, tilesets, sprites and scripts from Legend of Zelda: A Link to the Past for the
 [Solarus engine](https://github.com/christopho/solarus).